wdanilo/haskell-logger/README.md

 You might ask now, what are `Lvl` or `Msg`.
 They are "data providers".
 You will learn about them later, for now just remember, you can use them while running loggers as well as defining formatters.
 There is one very important thing to note here - you cannot use any data provider in your logger, that was not declared to be gathered when the logger is run!
 In later chapters you will also learn how to create custom data providers.

-So what if we would like to output not only the message and it's priority level, but also the module name and location of the message in the source file?
+So what if we would like to output not only the message and its priority level, but also the module name and location of the message in the source file?
 Such logger is also defined and it's called `defaultFormatterTH`.
-You cannot use it using the `Simple` interface, so lets see for now how it is defined:
+You cannot use it using the `Simple` interface, so let's see for now how it is defined:

 ```haskell
 defaultFormatterTH = colorLvlFormatter ("[" <:> Lvl <:> "] ") <:> Loc <:> ": " <:> Msg
 ```

-It's output is simmilar to:
+Its output is similar to:

 ```haskell
 [Debug] Main.hs:4: a debug